ayomide2021/Health/README.md

 With the data prepared, three linear models were created, fine-tuned, tested, and compared.
 These models include:
 1. Simple Linear Regression
 2. Elastic Net
-3. Linear Support Vector Regression
+3. Linear Support Vector Regression.
 The performance of these models was assessed using specific metrics, which included:
 Root-Mean Squared Error (RMSE): A measure of the model's prediction accuracy.
 Coefficient of Determination (r2): Indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.